Koketso-dax/Loadshedding_Autoswitch_v1/README.md

 [Loadshedding Autoswitch Article](https://medium.com/@lanchaster.k/loadshedding-auto-switch-3957d99c7d93).

-<p> This project is aimed at creating a highly available, low latency API to communicate with IoT devices to monitor metrics such as energy generation & usage in order to leverage the information for use in various applications such as power failure detection and energy trading. </p>
+<p> This project is aimed at creating a highly available, low latency API to communicate with IoT devices to monitor metrics such as energy generation & usage in order to leverage the information for use in various applications such as power failure detection and energy trading.
+The UI has not been deployed however, the api is available at web-01.koketsodiale.tech/api.</p>

 <h6> Installation </h6>